Microsoft to gobble up Activision in $69 billion metaverse bet | Business

 It also represents the American multinational's bet on the "metaverse," virtual online worlds where people can work, play and socialize, as many of its biggest competitors are already doing https://www.reuters.com/technology/whos-building-metaverse-2021-11-01.
 "Gaming is the most dynamic and exciting category in entertainment across all platforms today and will play a key role in the development of metaverse platforms," Microsoft Chief Executive Satya Nadella said.

-Activision's library of games could give Microsoft's Xbox gaming platform an edge over Sony's Playstation, which has for years enjoyed a more steady stream of exclusive games.
 "The likes of Netflix have already said they'd like to foray into gaming themselves, but Microsoft has come out swinging with today’s rather generous offer," said Sophie Lund-Yates, equity analyst at Hargreaves Lansdown.
+Microsoft's offer equates to 18 times Activision's 2021 earnings before interest, tax, depreciation and amortisation (EBITDA).
+That compares with the 16 times EBITDA valuation of "Grand Theft Auto" maker Take-Two Interactive's cash-and-shares deal for Zynga last week. https://www.reuters.com/markets/deals/take-two-acquire-zynga-an-enterprise-value-127-billion-2022-01-10

 "This is a significant deal for the consumer side of the business and more importantly, Microsoft acquiring Activision really starts the metaverse arms race," David Wagner, Equity Analyst and Portfolio Manager at Aptus Capital Advisors said.
 "We believe the deal will get done," he said, but cautioned: "This will get a lot of looks from a regulatory standpoint."

-(Additional reporting by Ankur Banerjee, Eva Mathews and Uday Sampath in Bengaluru, Kenneth Li in New York, Diane Bartz in Washington, Supantha Mukherjee in Stockholm; Writing by Pravin Char; Editing by Carmel Crimmins and Mark Potter)
+(Additional reporting by Ankur Banerjee, Eva Mathews and Uday Sampath in Bengaluru, Kenneth Li, Krystal Hu and Greg Roumeliotis in New York, Diane Bartz in Washington; Writing by Pravin Char; Editing by Carmel Crimmins and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)